Select language

 Mistrade

-A transaction which was effected as a result of an incorrect entry when entering an order is called a “mistrade”.
+A transaction which resulted from an incorrect entry when entering an order is called a “mistrade”.

 Nomination

-The delivery of schedules to the transmission system operator or grid gas company is called nomination.
+The forwarding of schedules to the transmission system operator (TSO) for power or grid gas company is called nomination.

 Non-clearing member

-Exchange Participants that do not have a Clearing License.
-These are usually trading participants who have concluded a contract with a Clearing Member in order to participate in trading on the Exchange.
+Exchange participants that do not have a Clearing License and which had entered into a contract with a Clearing Member in order to participate in trading on the Exchange.

 Open interest

 The Open Interest refers to the total of all derivatives contracts which have been opened (i.e. not yet settled) at a given point in time.
-The Open Interest published by EEX considers all opened positions regardless if a position has been closed with a counter trade.
-The Open interest provided is not netted.
+The Open Interest (gross) published by EEX considers all opened positions regardless if a position has been closed with a counter trade.

 Opening of a position

-If a new position is created when a future or an option is bought or sold, this is referred to as “opening of a position”.
+When a future or an option is bought or sold to increase stock, this is referred to as “opening of a position”.

 Option

-An option is the contractual right to buy (buy or call option) or sell (sell or put option) a specified volume of an underlying security at a specified price and a predetermined future time.
+An option is the contractual right to buy (buy or call option) or sell (sell or put option) a specified volume of an underlying security at a specified price at a predetermined future point in time.

 Option premium